wp-plugins/custom-facebook-feed/README.txt

 == Description ==

-Display a **customizable**, **responsive** and **search engine crawlable** version of your Facebook feed on your WordPress site.
+Display a **customizable**, **responsive** and **search engine crawlable** version of your Facebook feed on your website.
+Completely match the look and feel of the site!

 = Features =

-* **Completely Customizable** - By default the feed will adopt the style of your website, but can be completely customized to look however you like!
+* **Completely Customizable** - By default the feed will adopt the style of your website, but can be completely customized to look however you like - with tons of styling options and custom CSS!
-* Feed content is **crawlable by search engines** adding SEO value to your site* - other Facebook plugins embed the feed using iframes which are not crawlable
+* Feed content is **crawlable by search engines** adding SEO value to your site - other Facebook plugins embed the feed using iframes which are not crawlable
 * Completely **responsive** and mobile optimized - layout looks great on any screen size and in any container width
 * Display **feeds from multiple Facebook pages** and use the shortcode to embed them into a page, post or widget anywhere on your site
+* Show **events** with name, date/time, location and description
+* Add your own **custom CSS**
-* Select which parts of each post to display or hide
+* Show and hide certain parts of each post
 * Control the width, height, padding and background color of your feed
 * Customize the size, weight and color of text
 * Select the number of posts to display
-* Add your own custom CSS
-* Set a maximum length for both the post title and body text
+* Set a maximum character length for both the post title and body text

-To display photos, videos, the number of likes, shares and comments for each post, and for multiple layout options then [upgrade to the PRO version](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO").
+To display photos, videos, the number of likes, shares and comments for each post, multiple layout options and more then [upgrade to the PRO version](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO").
 Try out the [PRO demo](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo").

-= Why do I need this plugin? =
-**Small Business Owners & Marketers**
-Don't have time to blog?
-Save time by using the Custom Facebook Feed instead to generate dynamic, search engine crawlable content on your website.
-All of that quality Facebook content from posts and comments is directly embedded into your website.

-**Designers & Developers**
-Integrate Facebook feeds into your websites that completely match the look and feel of the site.
-No more uncustomizable iframes.

 == Installation ==